Cecilio Domínguez: Cerro Porteño

 On 20 December 2014, Domínguez moved to Cerro Porteño for a US$ 750,000 fee for 50% of his federative rights.
 Regularly used, he scored a career-best 19 goals during the 2016 campaign; highlights included braces against Deportivo Capiatá (3–2 and 2–1 home wins), River Plate (3–2 away win) and former side Nacional (6–1 away win).

-He also had a great Copa Sudamericana campaign, where he scored six goals in seven matches, including a hat trick against Independiente Santa Fe, and finished tied for the golden boot with Miguel Borja.
+He also had a great Copa Sudamericana campaign, where he scored six goals in seven matches.
+His tally began with a hat trick against Independiente Santa Fe in the round of 16, two goals in the quarter finals first leg against Independiente Medellín, and a goal in the semi-finals against eventual winners Atlético Nacional, finishing tied for the golden boot with Miguel Borja.

 América

 On 14 January 2017, Mexican side Club América signed Domínguez on a four-year contract.
 He made his debut abroad fourteen days later, starting and scoring the only goal of the match in a Liga MX home win against Veracruz.

 On 29 July 2017, Domínguez scored a brace in a 2–0 away win against Pachuca.